neogeo-technologies/OneTjs/README.md

 * one DescribeFrameworks request parameters: language
 * some GetData request parameters: language, LinkageKeys , FilterColumn, FilterValue, XSL, Aid

-OneTjs is able to read CSV and Excel data files stored in the local file system.
+OneTjs is able to read data from:
+* data files stored in the local file system: CSV and XLS files

-OneTjs is not yet able to read table (nor views) from SQL databases (this a planned feature).
+* MySQL databases
+* PostgreSQL (planned)

 ## License and contributors